Yolk: Yolk vitamins and minerals

 Yolks hold more than 90% of the calcium, iron, phosphorus, zinc, thiamine, vitamin B6, folate, vitamin B12, and pantothenic acid of the egg.
 In addition, yolks cover all of the fat-soluble vitamins: A, D, E, and K in the egg, as well as all of the essential fatty acids.

 A single yolk from a large egg contains roughly 22 mg of calcium, 66 mg of phosphorus, 9.5 micrograms of selenium, and 19 mg of potassium, according to the USDA.

 Double-yolk eggs

 Double-yolk eggs occur when ovulation occurs too rapidly, or when one yolk becomes joined with another yolk.
 These eggs may be the result of a young hen's reproductive cycle not yet being synchronized.

-The average probability of finding this is 1 in 1200.

 Double-yolked eggs seldom lead to successful hatchlings without human intervention, as the chicks interfere with each other's hatching process and do not survive.

 Higher-order yolks are rare, though hens are known to occasionally lay even triple-yolk eggs.